Raising Turkeys for Meat and Eggs Year Round

 Marketing Turkey Eggs & Meat

-Outside of Thanksgiving and Christmas, there is still a small but profitable market for turkey products, such as bacon, sausage and ground turkey.
+When raising turkeys for meat, outside of Thanksgiving and Christmas, there is still a small but profitable market for turkey products, such as bacon, sausage and ground turkey.
 With a goal of increasing demand, the National Turkey Federation launched a 20 by 2020 campaign to encourage people to consume 20 pounds per capita of lean turkey meat by 2020.

 Of the 80 Broad Breasted Whites and 20 heritage varieties Gillespie raises on The Living Farm, most are destined for Thanksgiving tables.
 Some of the heritage turkeys are reserved for breed stock, but she is confident the farm could sell turkey most of the year.
 Gillespie also acknowledges the challenge of marketing heritage varieties during the holidays.